Housz/MineRobot/README.md

 # MineRobot

-This repository is the open-source demo for the paper *MineRobot: A Unified Framework for Kinematics Modeling and Solving of Underground Mining Robots in Virtual Environments*.
+This repository is the open-source demo for the paper *MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots*.

 It is a lightweight implementation written in pure JavaScript and can be used interactively in a web browser.